peersky/peersky-cocoa-webiste/README.md

 This repository holds various ideas and their implementation made with solo purpose of make world around us better, safer.
 Author trully belives that decentralization is a key aspect to solving many today social and socio-economical problems so even though some of the projects might seem as silly game, they hold larger vision and values.

-### Why COCOA?
+## Why COCOA?

-I love it.

-Also it represents what happens inside - hot chocolate on every corner.
+Author is deeply inspired by fact that tribes of Mesoamerica [used cocoa beans as trading currency](https://books.google.com/books?id=urs9QCMKOw4C&q=ripe%20colour&pg=PA25).
+In a way it makes sense - what else you need in a bad day but a cup of hot cocoa?

 ## Projects

-### BestOf
+### Best Of Propooses

 Best of Games.
 Best of Playlists.
 Best of <YOU_NAME_IT> is a game of delegated democracy.

-Idea is simple - vote for best ideas with small group of your fellows for many rounds to decide who has most support.
-Winner can represent your group on higher rank votings.
+Create your own party.
+Vote for best proposal for a set number of rounds.
+Each round a new proposal from each participant is accepted and each participant can vote for three proposals in order of their preference: 3/2/1 points (for now thats hardcoded number, as well as minimum players must be above three).

+Proposals are submitted privately, as well as votes are.
+Results are public though.
+Hence unique offering of this project is:

+- Voting and proposing stages are fully anonymous
+- Results and player actions after score calculations are verifiable and public

+#### Implementation

+For this game an intermediate - `Game Master`, is required.
+For each game, `Game Master` holds secret. `Game Master` uses it to calculate individual round salt for each round and based on that - individual secret per each round per each participant.

-Terminology:
+#### Terminology:

 - `RankToken` - Token used to estimate how many games bearer has won;
 - `Game` - the contract
 - `Tournament` instance of game (can be many of those)
 - `Proposal` string text (link, idea, etc) that player submits
-- `vote` - array of three proposals that player selects as his favorites
+- `vote` - array of three proposals that player selects as his favorites [3points, 2points, 1point]
 - `Round, Turn` - One set of giving `proposals` and `votes`.
 First round only `proposals` exist, last round only `votes` exist.
-  `GameMaster` - Trusted wallet that executes some of transactions for sake of player privacy and fun.
-It can be a player, but for sake of automation - API server is being developed.
+  `GameMaster` - Trusted 3rd party (and a signing key) that executes some of transactions for sake of player privacy and fun.
+It can be a player, but for sake of automation - API server is provided.

-Privacy: Votes are hidden until `Round` is present.
-GameMaster holds a secret that together with tournament id and turn - hashes all votes, and proposals that way that noone can know who votes for whom until round is over.
+#### Rules quick summary:

 0. Initialize game contract with number of rounds
-1. Create a tornament with fixed number of rounds
+1. Create a game with fixed number of rounds
 2. Start playing game with your friends - vote for best playlist, for best picture on instagram, whatever.
    - Send your links to game master and he will post them on to the contract on your behalf
    - Once there is enough links - start voting.
 Each player can give 6 points in a round divided as 3/2/1 and cannot vote for himself